Coronavirus in NZ: Tourist faces deportation after arriving in Christchurch without self-isolation plans

-A tourist who arrived in New Zealand yesterday is being deported after officials found she had no clear plans to self-isolate amid escalating fears coronavirus fears.
+A tourist who arrived in New Zealand yesterday is being deported after officials found she had no clear plans to self-isolate amid escalating coronavirus fears.

 The woman checked in to Rucksacker backpackers hostel in Christchurch last night wearing a face mask.